What Explains Gender Gap in Unpaid Household and Care Work in India?: Factors affecting time allocation to unpaid work

 Factors associated with an individual's time allocation to unpaid work at home can be broadly grouped into three categories — individual characteristics, household characteristics and institutional factors.
 Some of the important individual factors include marital status, educational attainment, employment, and wages.
 A number of studies from Australia, Italy, United States suggest that married women do more housework than other women \citep{shelton1993does, south1994housework, gupta1999effects, baxter2005marry, meggiolaro2014household},while no such difference was found in case of married men \citep{shelton1993does, south1994housework}.

-Education can affect gender parity in household work through two channels.
+In the existing literature education has been seen as affecting gender parity in household work through two channels.
 Higher educational attainment of women raises their relative resources, reducing time spent on unpaid household work \citep{sullivan2018gendered}.
 Second, individuals with higher education are more likely to subscribe to more egalitarian gender views, resulting in more equitable sharing of unpaid household work \citep{altintas2016fifty}.
 Thus the cumulative effect of increasing education is that women do less housework and men participate more in unpaid household work \citep{sullivan2018gendered}.
 Evidence from different countries suggests that women's educational attainment has a negative relationship with the amount of time they spend on unpaid household work \citep{shelton1992women, brines1994economic, torabi2020spouses}. \cite{kolpashnikova2021educational}, empirically examined the relationship between educational attainment and time spent on unpaid household work among Japanese, Taiwanese, and American women.
 They find that while the negative relationship between educational attainment and time spent on household work was corroborated in the case of single women in all countries under study, the negative relationship was not true for married women with children in Taiwan and married Japanese women.

-In developed countries women employed in paid work do less unpaid work compared to women in waged employment.
+In developed countries, women employed in paid work do less unpaid work compared to unemployed women.
 For example, \cite{van2018unemployment}, using European Social Survey data from 27 countries, finds that unemployed men and women spend more time on unpaid household work than those who are employed.
 However, they note that unemployed women do more additional household work than unemployed men.
 A study based in the United States shows that irrespective of the partner’s or the family’s total earnings, time spent by women in housework goes down with rise in their earnings \citep{gupta2008whose}.